themanyone/tape/README.md

 `tape -p foo.mp3 bar.mp4 | ffplay`

+## Get it now

+You should start playing with tape immediately.
+Download now from https://github.com/themanyone/tape

 ## Build System Configuration

 Everyone should have access to a [GNU Build System](https://en.wikipedia.org/wiki/GNU_Build_System) in order to avail themselves of the abundance of [free and open source (FOSS) software](http://www.freeopensourcesoftware.org/index.php?title=Main_Page) available for Windows, Linux, Android, iPhones, and many other types of computers and devices.
 FOSS software is distributed as [source code](https://en.wikipedia.org/wiki/Source_code) and must be compiled before use.
 Different [compilers and build systems](https://en.wikipedia.org/wiki/Compiler) exist for each type of system.